RustEnthusiast/nstd/README.md

 The `std` feature flag links the Rust standard library into the binary.

-The `asm` feature permits the library to use inline assembly to increase performance.
+The `asm` feature permits the library to use assembly to optimize certain build configurations.

 `std` and `nstd_core` are enabled by default.